jaygriggsau/tic-tac-toe/README.md

 In index.html, we'll assign classes to all the different parts of the game.
 In style.css, we'll take care of the game's styling.
 And in script.js, we'll write the actual code for the game.

-The game will start with the x character, so that makes x the first player.

-Create HTML Boilerplate

-add 9 sections to create the board and give them a class

-add other UI like player turn, winning/losing/draw message

-Create the game logic
+I know what I want to do.

+Create a 3x3 grid using sections

-when a player clicks on a section, it should add X or O depending on the player.
+When a player clicks a section it draws an X or O depending on the players turn.

-player click location will be stored in an array and be between 0-8

-create a varible to hold x and o

-create an array that will store winnng combonations

-use this to check if game has been won or not by checking against current game play

-Display win/lose/draw
+It adds that posistion to an array for each player turn. posistions are 0-8 Example [6,7,0]

+It should check the current players array to see if its a winning array combonation.

+IF a player gets a winning array combo it should display that they won.

+if they lose it should say they lose

+if its a draw it should say its a draw.

 ## :page_facing_up: About
 - How to use my awesome project.